livegnik/2way-poc-design/01-protocol/01-identifiers-and-namespaces.md

 * Defining how identifiers are interpreted across trust boundaries.
 * Defining rejection behavior for invalid, ambiguous, or unauthorized identifier usage.

-This specification is not responsible for:
+This specification does not define:

 * Key generation, signing algorithms, or encryption algorithms.
 * Graph object schemas or attribute semantics.